xnd-project/rbc-doc/README.md

 ## Introduction

-The RBC project introduces the concept of Remote Backend Compiler where the compilation of a user-provided source code to machine instructions to be executed is split in between two physically distant computer systems - a client and a server - using the following workflow:
+The purpose of the RBC project is to implement the concept of Remote Backend Compiler.
+The concept of RBC is about splitting the compilation of an user-provided program source code to machine executable instructions in between two different computer systems - a client and a server - using the following workflow:

-* In a client, the user provides the source code of a function to the RBC software that will compile it to LLVM IR string
+* In a client, the user-provided source code of some function is compiled to a LLVM IR string.

-* The LLVM IR string together with the function properties is sent to a server where it will be registered and made available for execution in the server.
+* The LLVM IR string together with the function metadata is sent to a server where it will be registered and made available for execution in the server.